gearnshaw/appstarter-pod-ios/README.md

 ## Setting up a new project with appstarter-pod-ios
 1. Create a new project in Xcode
 1. Set up cocoapods and install appstarter-pod-ios as described above
 1. Copy `Gemfile` from `/appstarter-pod-ios/appstarter-pod-ios/Resources/Bundler`.
 This includes the `cocopods` and `fastlane` gems and will allow `bundler` be used.
+Use the command: `cp Pods/appstarter-pod-ios/appstarter-pod-ios/Resources/Bundler/Gemfile Gemfile`
+1. Run `bundle install` to install dependencies from the gemfile
 1. Set up fastlane
 1. Copy the `Fastfile` from `/appstarter-pod-ios/appstarter-pod-ios/Resources/Fastlane` to the `fastlane` directory of the project
 1. Run `bundle exec fastlane copyResources` to copy over other required Resources
-1. open ``/Fastlane/.env.default` (copied in the above step) and edit variables to apply to this project
+1. open `/Fastlane/.env.default` (copied in the above step) and edit variables to apply to this project
 1. Add a SwiftLint build phase to the project
+1. Sourcery set up
+  1. Edit `.sourcery.yml` to set up for the current project
+  1. Edit `SourceryTemplates/Test/LocalImports.stencil` to set up for the current project
   1. Add a Sourcery build phase to the project

 ## Author